JADGardner/ns_reni/README.md

 ## Installation

 We build on top of Nerfstudio.
-However, since Nerfstudio is still in very activate development with fairly large codebase changes still occurring compatibility might be an issue.
+However, since Nerfstudio is still in very active development with fairly large codebase changes still occurring compatibility might be an issue.
 Pull requests and issues are very welcome.

 ### Prerequisites